Mr Peter Hicks B.T.P., MTEc. FAICD

 Mr Fraser Hopkins B. Ec.

-Fraser is currently Managing Director of Hopkins Capital Pty Ltd. His 35 year career includes senior directorships in the beverage, packaged goods and property industries.
-Over the years Fraser has been actively involved with numerous charities including 10 years on the Art Gallery of NSW Foundation Board and he is currently a Trustee of the Campbell Edwards Charitable Trust, a board member of the Australian Institute of Art History and is on the MCA's Foundation Council.
+Fraser is currently Managing Director of Hopkins Capital Pty Ltd. His 38 year career includes senior directorships in the beverage and packaged goods industries.
+Over the years Fraser has been actively involved with numerous charities including 10 years on the Art Gallery of NSW Foundation Board, he is currently a Trustee of the Campbell Edwards Trust, an advisory board member of the Australian Institute of Art History and is on the MCA's Foundation Council.
 He has also undertaken roles on many other private company boards and industry associations.
 Fraser's step-daughter is an Old Girl of SCEGGS and his twin daughters currently attend the school.
 Fraser is a SCEGGS Darlinghurst Limited company nominee to the Board.

 Mr Richard Kuo B.Com., LL.B, FAICD

 Richard is the co-founder and CEO of Pier Capital, a boutique investment banking firm.
-He is a non-executive director of iCar Asia Limited and Juwai Holdings Limited, the largest online property platform in China, and has been a director of a range of companies in Australia and Asia in the technology, digital media, pharmaceutical, and not-for-profit sectors.
+He is a non-executive director of iCar Asia Limited and Juwai Holdings Limited, and has been a director of a range of companies in Australia and Asia in the technology, digital media, pharmaceutical, and not-for-profit sectors.
 Previously, Richard practiced as a lawyer specialising in corporate law in a large national law firm before moving into investment banking and then as a member of the senior management team of one of Australia's largest software companies.
 Richard's two daughters are current SCEGGS students.
 He is a SCEGGS Darlinghurst Limited company nominee to the Board.

 Ms Tina Lee B.Sc., LL.B, GAICD